 Once that’s done, you’re ready to install the hair extensions.
 Sew the tracks onto your braids or net as usual, making sure the hair lies as flat as possible.
 Use a closure piece up top if you plan to sport a style with bangs or other fullness up front, and make sure to clip the loose ends of your weaving thread before moving on.

 Now it’s time to cut.
-Since this is straight hair – wavy or curly extensions may give you styling headaches when cut short – wet your locks with a comb before snipping.
+Since this is straight hair – wavy or curly hair extensions may give you styling headaches when cut short – wet your locks with a comb before snipping.
 Make sure to use super-sharp implements that will give you the utmost precision, like a razor, razor-comb, or clippers, to trim the hair to the desired length.
 Scissors are rarely ever as sharp or exact, so they will likely ruin your short haircut; stick to these three tools, which are better for the cuticle of your hair extensions, anyway.
-Use a razor or razor-comb for longer pieces of hair, and reserve the clippers for the shortest, most head-hugging cuts, like the one pictured on Alyssa Milano (above right).
+Use a razor or razor-comb for longer pieces of hair, and reserve the clippers for the shortest, most head-hugging cuts.

 The shorter your final style, the more you can cut your hair extensions in large chunks, without worrying about sectioning off different areas.
 Simply bring it all down to about the length you want, and then start detailing different layers and levels with clippers or your razor comb.
 Make sure not to cut too low with your clippers, and voila!
 You’re office, office-party, and club ready with a style that suits your face shape and personality.
 Prepare to turn heads!